cyclr/docs/_bin/v2/pages/05-application-connectors/information/velocify-information.md

 ---
 title: Velocify Information
 sidebar: cyclr_sidebar
-permalink: authenticate-velocify
+permalink: authenticate-velocify-information
 tags: [connector]

 linkedpage: true
 ---
 {::options parse_block_html="true" /}
 <section class="card">

-### Creating Leads in Velocify
+## Creating Leads in Velocify

 In order to create leads using the Velocify connector there are a few preliminary steps to be undertaken first: